learn-co-curriculum/conditional-readme/README.md

 ### `if` Statements

 One of the most common ways to enact control flow is the `if` statement.
-Whatever block of code that follows the `if` statement will get evaluated—i.e. read and enacted by the computer.
+Whatever block of code that follows the `if` statement will get evaluated &mdash; i.e. read and enacted by the computer.
 If this evaluation of the `if` statement results in `true`, then the code through to the associated `end` statement will run.

 Let's look at a few examples: